 The midrange is where these headphones shine.
 The range is ultra-falt and accurate, with enough warmth and clarity to ensure a vibrant and engaging listening experience.
 Vocals are lush and detailed, instruments hit clean with excellent tonality, and spoken dialogue is crisp and clear.

-The top end of the frequency range is equally bright and clear though a little inconsistent.
-There are some minimal peaks and dips but nothing that would cause significant issues if you use these for studio work.
+The top end of the frequency range is equally bright and clear and more consistent than the previous model.
+There are some minimal peaks and dips, but nothing that would cause significant issues if you use these for studio work.
 For some, they might be a little too bright, but even my sensitive ears didn’t experience fatigue after a long listening session.

 For a set of Bluetooth headphones, it manages to break the limitations and shackles of the format.
 A wonderfully detailed sound that is capable and effective in the studio but equally engaging and fun for your daily commute.